gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### Load Balancer

+Load balancer distributes traffic across multiple nodes ensuring high availability.
+Always create health check url that can determine if node is healthy or not, based on this the load balancer decides if the node is up or down.

 1. L3 - IP Based
 2. L4 - DNS Based
 3. L7 - Application Based

+### Load Balancer Routing Algorithms

+1. Round-robin - traffic distributed in round-robin fashion.
+2. Weighted Round-robin - traffic distributed by weight, some servers may be able to process more load hence their weight is more compared to smaller configuration machines.
+3. Least Connections - traffic is sent to server with the fewest current connections to clients.
+4. Least Response Time - traffic is sent to server with the fastest response time.
+5. Least Bandwidth -  traffic is sent to server with the least Mbps of traffic.
+6. Hashing - traffic is sent to server based on a hash key. eg: client IP address hash, request URL hash.

 ### NoSQL vs Relational DB